justinmchase/dncleak-dataentry/README.md

 ## Uploading The Data

-Once you have gathered data for all of the urls, the data will be copied into a file called `data.xsl`.
+Once you have gathered data for all of the urls, the data will be copied into a file called `data.xls`.
 Open that file and copy + paste into the google doc.

 Next grab more urls and repeat!